- What happens if I damage my lease car?

 If you feel like you have been unjustly charged for damages, then you can dispute it.

 You need to get in contact with the finance house as soon as possible.
-Each finance house has their own process, so we can’t say exactly what will happen.
+Each finance house has its own process, so we can’t say exactly what will happen.
 Some will want you to phone them, others email, and some will want you to file a formal complaint by post.

-You need to see what they are charging you for, and refer to the BVRLA guidelines.
+You need to see what they are charging you for and refer to the BVRLA guidelines.
 If you feel you are within the guidelines, then you have a good chance of getting the charges dropped.

 However, if the finance house maintains that they are going to charge you for it, then you can contact the BVRLA.
 They can help you with conflict resolution, and their decision is final.

-How do I avoid damage charges on my lease car?
+How can I avoid damage charges?